- Open today, 10 am to 5 pm.

 - Business cards, website development, and newsletter production

-- Basic artist business practices: invoicing, pricing, accounting, and taxes
+- Basic artist business practices: invoicing, pricing, marketing, and taxes

-- Best application practices and submission for three artist opportunities
+- Best application practices and submission for artist opportunities

 Eligibility

-- Recent graduates with BFA or BA in glass or equivalent experience in the field are eligible for the Studio Assistantship
+- Recent graduates with a degree in glass or equivalent experience in the field are eligible for the Studio Assistantship.

 Resident Assistant

-During each session, the Chrysler Museum Glass Studio accepts one Resident Assistant.
+During each session, the Chrysler Museum of Art Perry Glass Studio accepts one Resident Assistant.
 The Museum provides an apartment for this assistant during the duration of the term.
-This assistant has additional responsibilities and is expected to have more glass and studio practice experience.
-The Museum is not able to sponsor or facilitate visas.
-Please note in your Letter of Interest if you would like to be considered for this position.
+This assistant has additional responsibilities and shifts at the studio and typically has more glass/studio practice experience.
+Please note in your Letter of Interest if you are applying for this position with a specific statement of need and interest.

 - Five to ten images of your work